 To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
 Merrill Edge, with its regular stock trades costing $6.95, is more expensive than Ally Invest's rate of $4.95 per trade.
 For options trading, Merrill Edge has a base fee of $6.95, and Ally Invest a base fee of $4.95.
 Each option contract then costs $0.75 at Merrill Edge and $0.65 at Ally Invest.
-Instead of flat rate fees, several brokers charge a flat fee per trade.
+It's important to note that not all brokers charge a flat fee per trade.
 Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

 Next to commission rates, being able to trade what you want is important.
 Merrill Edge supports Stock Trading, Options Trading and Mutual Funds while Ally Invest supports Stock Trading, Options Trading, Mutual Funds and Forex Trading.
 Looking at mutual funds, Ally Invest boasts an offering of 14000 mutual funds compared to Merrill Edge's 3709 available funds.